Updated 20 January 2022

 Licenced services under the Child Care Act 2001 have limited access to the NQAITS.

-Licenced services should notify the ECU of a positive case by sending an email to: ECU.COVID19@decyp.tas.gov.au and Jane Jepson jane.jepson@decyp.tas.gov.au.
+Licenced services should notify the ECU by sending an email to Jane Jepson: jane.jepson@decyp.tas.gov.au.